emacuo/sap-on-aws-immersion-day/README.md

 `<private-IP> hanaonaws01.local hanaonaws01`
 ```

-The <private-IP> parameter is the value that you copied at point 1 and you should paste at the beginning of the new line; hanaonaws01.local is the host-name; hanaonaws01 is the alias for the host.
+The <private-IP> parameter is the value that you copied at point 1 and you should paste at the beginning of the new line; `hanaonaws01.local` is the host-name; `hanaonaws01` is the alias for the host.

 1. Save and close the text editor
 2. Try to ping the host-name to check everything works fine:

 ```
-$ ping hanaonaws01
+`ping hanaonaws01`
 ```

 If everything works, you should receive some bytes back from the ICMPv4 protocol.

-1. Stop the process by pressing `CTRL`+`C`
+3. Stop the process by pressing `CTRL`+`C`

 Your HANA host has now a correct mapping between its private IP, its host name `hanaonaws01.local` and its host alias `hanaonaws01`.
 This operation can be also done via [YaST2 on SLES](https://www.suse.com/support/kb/doc/?id=000018501).